-- In case you want to create this activity, by uploading a WSDL, select yes in Upload WSDL drop-down list. - If you select yes in the Upload WSDL drop-down list, the following screen is displayed where you can upload the WSDL.

-Figure 285: Create Web Service Provider Activity

-9. Click Browse WSDL button and upload the WSDL, which you want to use to create the Web Service Provider activity.
-The Upload WSDL File screen is displayed (see figure below).
+- In case you want to create this activity, by uploading a WSDL, select Yes in Upload WSDL drop-down list else select No. No is the default value of this drop-down list. - 8.
+If you select Yes in the Upload WSDL drop-down list, the following screen is displayed where you can upload the WSDL. - Click Browse WSDL button and upload the WSDL, which you want to use to create the Web Service Provider 9. activity.
+The Upload WSDL File screen is displayed (see Figure 313).

-Figure 286: Upload WSDL
+Figure 313: Upload WSDL

-- 10. Click Browse button, select the WSDL and click Upload File button.
+- 10. Click Choose File button, select the WSDL, and click Upload File button.
 The selected WSDL file get uploaded. - 11.
-Select the service name, port and port type from the respective drop-down list.
-The screen will be displayed with list of operations and to select the process flow for those operations(see figure below).
+Select the service name, port and port type from the respective drop-down list (see Figure 314).